-James David is the Associate Director of the HEALing Communities Study (HCS) at Columbia University School of Social Work’s (CSSW) Social Intervention Group (SIG).
+James David is the HEALing Communities Study (HCS) Project Director at the Columbia University School of Social Work’s (CSSW) Social Intervention Group (SIG).
 He works closely with the HCS Senior Project Director to provide operational guidance and support to the Study.

-Mr. David has more than 15 years of project management experience in myriad fields such as healthcare, media, consumer technology, as well as independent school advancement.
+Mr. David has project management experience in myriad fields such as healthcare, media, consumer technology, as well as non-profit advancement.

-Mr. David holds an MS in Journalism from the Graduate School of Journalism at Columbia University (2003) and a BA in Political Science, as well as Media Arts and Design, from James Madison University (2002).
+Mr. David holds an MS in Journalism from the Graduate School of Journalism at Columbia University and a BA in Political Science, as well as Media Arts and Design, from James Madison University.